Control of Noise

 The guidance states that the airport operator will present its revised action plan to the airport consultative committee for comment after which the airport operator will reflect on comments raised and include them in the revised plan together with a response to the issues raised.
-GATCOM therefore has a role in the development and monitoring of Gatwick’s Noise Action Plan 2013-2018.
+GATCOM therefore has a role in the development and monitoring of Gatwick’s statutory Noise Action Plan.

 Gatwick’s Noise Action Plan is a living document and is reviewed every three years.
-The Airport consulted interested parties on the review of the action plan in 2012 and submitted the reviewed plan to the Government for endorsement.
-DEFRA approved the reviewed plan in September 2014.
-The Noise Action Plan 2013 -2018 is now available on the Airport’s website.
+The Airport consults interested parties on the review of the action plan.
+The current Noise Action Plan, covering the period 2019-2024 is available on Gatwick’s website.